bayesic-bandit/cs329h-finalproj/README.md

 📜 License and Attribution

 This codebase is provided for academic use under the MIT License.
 Sushi dataset © Kamishima Lab.

----

-Let me know if you want this saved as a downloadable `.md` file too.